BlvckBytes/ItemPredicateParser/README-X.md

 - Write documentation about how to use it
 - The predicates and the IntegerToken could use some test-cases too
-- Do not allow empty or blank strings

 ## Language Files